la2050/archive/_projects/2015/reading-partners-la-the-path-to-fourth-grade-reading-proficiency-for-1000-children.md

   children in Los Angeles area Title I schools.
 project_image: 'https://img.youtube.com/vi/sKN2PQLjrps/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/sKN2PQLjrps'
-'In one to three sentences, please describe your proposal.': >- Reading Partners plans to expand our core program in LA County and deepen local impact on fourth grade literacy achievement.
-In 2015-16, we have already expanded from eight to ten school partners, reaching at least 575 students with the support of 850 volunteers.
-By 2017, we intend to partner with an additional four to six new school sites, doubling our reach from 500 to 1,000 children in Los Angeles area Title I schools.
 Where will you be working?:
   - San Gabriel Valley
   - Westside